 6. Chia seed pudding for diabetics with digestive problems:

-- The famous chia seed pudding is an option that you should definitely try.
-Chia seeds are known for their ability to lower blood sugar levels and helps with proper digestion.
-Chia seeds are composed of beneficial omega-3 fatty acids and fiber and on top of that they have a lower digestible carbohydrate content which are the carbohydrates that your body can use to elevate your blood sugar level.
+Chia seeds are composed of beneficial omega-3 fatty acids and fiber and on top of that, they have a lower digestible carbohydrate content which are the carbohydrates that your body can use to elevate your blood sugar level.

 7. Pancakes are especially good for children with diabetes: